quicwg/multipath/draft-ietf-quic-multipath.md

-After the handshake concluded with support for the multipath extension, endpoints SHOULD use PATH_ACK frames instead of ACK frames, also so far unacknowledged 0-RTT packets using Path ID 0.
+After the handshake concluded with support for the multipath extension, endpoints SHOULD use PATH_ACK frames instead of ACK frames, including for so far unacknowledged 0-RTT packets using Path ID 0.
 Endpoints MUST still process ACK frames that acknowledge 0-RTT packets or 1-RTT packets.
 For example, ACK frames might be preferred by the sender as long as only the initial path with Path ID 0 is in use.